 Changing lives with your passion of physical activity.

 Let's start off with the most common question we get, "How much does it cost to partner?"
 It is free, 100% free.
-We believe in our mission but we also know that we are unable to reach out to everyone in need without partners who are committed to our mission and passionate about helping people.
-Depending on your commitment level we have three levels of commitment that you can choose from, each has its own benefits depending on your time available and your willingness to help.
+We believe in our mission but we also know that we are unable to reach out to everyone in need without partners who are committed to the mission and passionate about helping people.
+Depending on your commitment level we have three levels of commitment that you can choose from, each has its own benefits depending on your time availability and your willingness to help.

 2020 is going to be a big year as we roll out the CERTIFIED PARTNER program which includes a certification process after participating in a recorded webinar.
 The certified partner is a title that will be noted on our site's interactive map where participants can search to find the partners closest to their locations, or where they travel.
-The certification will allow you to stand apart from the rest showing that you have committed to educating yourself on the science behind PTSD, communication methods, and the science relating to how physical activity impacts mental health.
+The certification will allow you to stand apart from the rest showing that you have committed to educating yourself on the science behind Post-Traumatic Stress (PTS), communication methods, and the science relating to how physical activity impacts mental health.
 We are extremely excited about this next step in the growth of our partnerships and offering more resources to participants in seeking out assistance.